 I see people from the age of 12 to 32, spending hours and hours on this game, shouting at their microphone to reach a particular place; while in reality, they might not have moved from their place the whole day.
 It is just irritating to see people wasting their productive time on meaningless things like this (including social media) beyond their recreational time.

-The fact that they choose to play a virtual game over doing their tangible, real life responsibilities really ticks me off.
-It was better when I was a pre-teen, when people used to play real sports and sweat; atleast it led to the development of muscles and sportsmanship.
+The fact that they choose to play a virtual game overdoing their tangible, real-life responsibilities really ticks me off.
+It was better when I was a pre-teen when people used to play real sports and sweat; at least it led to the development of muscles and sportsmanship.

-I don’t intend to be a very grim and gloomy person neither do I hold any grudges against PUBG.
+I don’t intend to be a very grim and gloomy person nor do I hold any grudges against PUBG.
 Leisure is important in order to be productive.
 But when things meant for recreational purposes consume more time than it was supposed to, then it is just wasting one’s own time.

 Image Credits: Google Images